When it comes to focusing on the topic of antidepressants, we do not usually look at it in a negative light.

 - Experiencing withdrawal symptoms when away from the medication

-- Showing signs of obsession towards antidepressants
+- Showing signs of obsession with antidepressants

-- Developing a tolerance (the recommended dose provided by doctor has no working effect like it used to)
+- Developing a tolerance (the recommended dose provided by the doctor has no working effect like it used to)

 - Using antidepressants in dangerous settings (e.g., using antidepressants when out drinking alcohol)